olagalal/udacity-data-analysis/README.md

 # Udacity - Advanced Data Analysis

-✨ This repo contains my projects for my **Udacity - Advanced Data Analysis** You can find my certificate [here](https://graduation.udacity.com/confirm/EHVZZZTU).
+✨ This repo contains my projects for my **Udacity - Advanced Data Analysis**.
+You can find my certificate [here](https://graduation.udacity.com/confirm/EHVZZZTU).

 ## Project 1: Investigate a Dataset
 In this project, I have gone through the data analysis process and saw how everything fits together.
 I have used the Python libraries NumPy, pandas, and Matplotlib, which make writing data analysis code in Python a lot easier!